Ionizing radiation: Photon radiation

 Even though photons are electrically neutral, they can ionize atoms indirectly through the photoelectric effect and the Compton effect.
-Either of those interactions will cause the ejection of an electron from an atom at relativistic speeds, turning that electron into a beta particle (secondary beta particle) that will ionize other atoms.
+Either of those interactions cause the ejection of an electron from an atom at relativistic speeds, turning that electron into a (secondary) beta particle that will ionize other atoms.
 Since most of the ionized atoms are due to the secondary beta particles, photons are indirectly ionizing radiation.

 Radiated photons are called gamma rays if they are produced by a nuclear reaction, subatomic particle decay, or radioactive decay within the nucleus.
 They are called x-rays if produced outside the nucleus.
 The generic term "photon" is used to describe both.

 X-rays normally have a lower energy than gamma rays, and an older convention was to define the boundary as a wavelength of 10−11 m (or a photon energy of 100 keV).
 That threshold was driven by historic limitations of older X-ray tubes and low awareness of isomeric transitions.
 Modern technologies and discoveries have shown an overlap between X-ray and gamma energies.
 In many fields they are functionally identical, differing for terrestrial studies only in origin of the radiation.
 In astronomy, however, where radiation origin often cannot be reliably determined, the old energy division has been preserved, with X-rays defined as being between about 120 eV and 120 keV, and gamma rays as being of any energy above 100 to 120 keV, regardless of source.
-Most astronomical "gamma-ray astronomy" are known not to originate in nuclear radioactive processes but, rather, result from processes like those that produce astronomical X-rays, except driven by much more energetic electrons.
+Most astronomical "gamma-rays" are known not to originate from radioactivity but, rather, result from processes like those that produce astronomical X-rays, except driven by much more energetic electrons.

 Photoelectric absorption is the dominant mechanism in organic materials for photon energies below 100 keV, typical of classical X-ray tube originated X-rays.
 At energies beyond 100 keV, photons ionize matter increasingly through the Compton effect, and then indirectly through pair production at energies beyond 5 MeV.
 The accompanying interaction diagram shows two Compton scatterings happening sequentially.
 In every scattering event, the gamma ray transfers energy to an electron, and it continues on its path in a different direction and with reduced energy.